guopi/tidy/README.md

-# `tidyjs`
+# `Tidy Family`
-> Tidy series modules, for more tidy web development
+> Tidy family modules, born for more tidy web development, based on top of Node.js & Typescript.

+Visit [tidyjs module][tidyjs] to start.

+##
-> modules are built with Typescript, and support Javascript/Typescript usage
+All modules are built with Typescript, and preserves compatibility with JavaScript.

-Goto [tidyjs module][tidyjs]  to start

 ## Tidyjs & tidy processors
 | Module | Npm | Description |